ZAX130/SmileCode/Baselines methods/PR++/README.md

 # Dual-stream pyramid registration network (PR++)

-We recorrect the way of deformation filed composition.
+We recorrect the way of deformation fields composition.